American Heart Association: 2012–present: Recent events and activities

-In 2017, the American Heart Association, the American College of Cardiology, and nine other groups redefined high blood pressure for the first time in fourteen years.
-Under the new guidelines, the high blood pressure reading is 130 over 80, a change from the old 140 over 80.
-The change was made in recognition of the risk of heart disease, disability, and death faced by those with blood pressures at 130 over 80.'
-The organization said that they hoped by identifying cardiovascular risks earlier, more people would be able to address the health risks through lifestyle changes instead of medication.'
+In November 2017, the American Heart Association and the American College of Cardiology, along with nine other professional groups, issued new guidelines lowering the threshold for diagnosing high blood pressure from 140/90 mm Hg to 130/80 mm Hg.
+The change, the first in fourteen years, was intended to help identify cardiovascular risks earlier and encourage intervention before medication is needed.'
+The following year in 2018, the organizations jointly released updated cholesterol management guidelines recommending the use of coronary artery calcium (CAC) scoring by clinicians to determine proper management of plaque buildup.

 In 2018, the American Heart Association and American College of Cardiology issued new guidelines for clinicians on the management of cholesterol as a way to reduce risk for heart attack and stroke.
-Newly included in the guidelines is a recommendation to use coronary artery calcium score if healthcare providers are having difficulty deciding if a patient could benefit from statin medications or should focus solely on lifestyle modifications.
+Newly included in the guidelines is a recommendation to use the coronary artery calcium score if healthcare providers are having difficulty deciding if a patient could benefit from statin medications or should focus solely on lifestyle modifications.
 The cholesterol guidelines were last updated in 2013.

 In 2020 and 2021, the annual flagship meeting of the organization was held virtually owing to the COVID-19 pandemic and resumed as an in-person conference in 2022.

 In June 2024, the American Heart Association celebrated its 100 year anniversary of its founding.
 With the official celebration of its founding, the association was recognized as the nation's oldest and largest voluntary organization dedicated to fighting heart disease and stroke.
 The association held CPR training, where in many places the first hundred or so people to participate in the 5-minute training were given take-home CPR kits.

+A 2026 survey by the Annenberg Public Policy Center found that the American Heart Association was the most trusted source of public health information after respondents' own physicians.

 Focus areas

-Some of the American Heart Association's research, campaigns, and other work is included here.
+Some of the American Heart Association's research, campaigns, and other work are included here.